vrdriver/Scottplot-Graph-Colour-Picker/readme.md

 ---

-*Built with ❤️ using HTML/JS for ScottPlot enthusiasts.
+*Built (mostly with AI - yeah, I'm not afraid to admit it).
+It uses HTML/JS for ScottPlot enthusiasts.
 Questions?
 Open an issue.*